This post may contain affiliate links. Please read our disclosure policy.

 • Cut the oranges so that you slice off the rind and the thin skin exposing the pulp.
 Cut out sûpremes (slice out the pulp from the pith in wedges) or slice them into rounds.
 The second method uses fewer oranges and is much faster!
 Clearly I have regrets about my choices in the video!

 • Spray a 9 inch round pan with cooking spray and the line with parchment.
-Set aside
+Set aside, and preheat oven to 325°F convection (with the fan) or 350°F conventional (no fan).

-• Make the topping, which will be your first layer in the pan: Melt butter in a pot.
+• Make the caramel, which will be your first layer in the pan.
+To do this, melt butter in a pot.
 Add remaining ingredients and cook until boiling and sugar has dissolved and caramelized.
 Pour in prepared pan and spread out.
 Arrange orange slices on top artfully.

 • Sift together cake flour, baking powder, baking soda and salt.
 Set aside.